Policies and Basic Approach

 We are promoting and expanding our efforts to address water resources through participation in initiatives.
 Participation in each initiative is decided after confirming that it is consistent with our basic policy and initiatives for water resources.

 CDP (Water Security)

 Since 2015, we have responded to the questionnaire from CDP Water Security, a global disclosure program for corporate information on water risks.
-Based on our response to the questionnaire carried out in 2020, we were granted the rating "Management Level B" in relation to Water Security.
+Based on our response to the questionnaire carried out in 2021, we received the score "B-" in relation to Water Security.